oscarjalnefjord/ivim/README.md

 The file formats used are the ones used by [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSL), i.e. .nii.gz for image data, .bval for b-values and .bvec for diffusion encoding directions.
 File with ending .cval is also used for c-values in analogy to .bval for b-values to describe flow encoding.

 ## Dependencies
 The `ivim` python package relies heavly on numpy for numerical operations, uses nibabel for reading and writing nifti file, and uses scipy for some specific minimization/optimization tasks.
-A python version >= 3.10 in required.
+A python version >= 3.10 is required.

 The correction for susceptibility and eddy current induced distorsions wraps FSL functionality, thus requiring [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSL) to be installed.